LibertyGlobal/sonar-crowd/README.md

 # URL of the Crowd server.
 crowd.url=https://my.company.com/crowd/

 # Crowd application name.
 # Default is 'sonar'.
 crowd.application=sonar-prod

 # Crowd application password.
 crowd.password=bar

 # Don't use crowd for sonar account
 sonar.security.localUsers=admin,sonar
 ```

-## Upgrades
-### to SonarQube 5.0
-* Only crowd plugin 2.0+ supports SonarQube 5.0+
-* sonar.security.realm must be used instead of sonar.authenticator.class (deprecated since SonarQube 3.6 and removed in SonarQube 5.0)

-### from Crowd plugin 1.0 to 2.0
-* Crowd plugin 2.0+ uses the REST API provided by Crowd.
-The crowd url used in the configuration (crowd.url) must be the main URL of your crowd instance and not its /services/ end point (used with the previous SOAP integration)
-* Crowd plugin 2.0+ synchronises groups from Crowd thus take care to create a group sonar-administrators in your Crowd directory and add in this group all users you'll want to use to administer SonarQube.
-You can also define some accounts to not synchronise with the property sonar.security.localUsers